logseq/docs/db-version.md

 ## Library

 The `Library` is a built-in page that displays and edits namespaced pages as if they were blocks on a page.
 This is powerful as it allows an outliner to build and organize a hierarchy of pages.
 This is useful for those who want to organize their pages as if they were under folders on a computer.
 Pages that have no common properties are a good fit for namespaces.
-Pages that have common properties are better organized with [new tags](#new-tags).
+Pages that have common properties are better organized with [tags](#tags).
 The following actions can be done on the `Library` page:

 * Add to the Library with the `Add existing pages to Library` button.
 * Delete from the Library by selecting a block and pressing `Backspace` or `Cmd-X`.
 This also deletes the page's relationship to its namespace.
 This does not delete the page.